BioIntelligence-Lab/openjphpy/README.md

 ### Citation

-If you use openjphpy in your publication, please cite it using:
+If you use openjphpy in your publication, please cite the following:

+- GitHub
 ```text
 @software{openjphpy,
 author = {Kulkarni, Pranav},